Tackling the Opioid Crisis Through Collaboration and Innovation

 Maria Bruni, PhD

-assistant secretary of programs, Illinois dept of human services
+assistant secretary for programs, Illinois deptartment of human services

 Since February 2017, Dr. Bruni has served as the Assistant Secretary for Programs and has been deeply involved with the State’s efforts to transform the behavioral health system of care.
 She has worked closely with the Illinois Department of Healthcare and Family Services (HFS) on Illinois’ Medicaid 1115 Demonstration Waiver and Medicaid State Plan Amendments, which are directed at expanding and enhancing the services available for individuals with mental health and substance use disorders (SUD).
 Prior to her current role, Dr. Bruni served as the Acting Director of the Division of Alcoholism and Substance Abuse (DASA), where she had spent over 15 years overseeing the state’s strategic planning process for SUD treatment as well as numerous federally-funded grants.

 Dr. Bruni earned an M.A. and Ph.D. from the University of Chicago, School of Social Service Administration.

 Physician and Chief medical officer, Collective Medical